Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 EVV records do not initiate billing requests to DDD directly.
 Claims must still be submitted to DDD through the ROCS Billing System.
 EVV records collected by the State Solution or transmitted to the State Solution by a Provider Choice system will be used to match claims against visits during a post payment review process.

-If an EVV record is modified after a claim has been submitted for payment and paid, the provider is responsible for correcting the submitted claim to ensure it matches the modified record.
+If an EVV record is modified after a claim has been submitted for payment and paid, the provider agency is responsible for correcting the submitted claim to ensure it matches the modified record.

-If, as a billing provider, your claim requires an EVV visit but doesn't have an EVV record to match against, this means you are incorrectly entering one of the points of data being captured in the EVV system, or you submitted your claim prior to having a visit available for matching.
-Next, you will need to log into the HHAeXchange provider portal (for State Solution users) or the HHAeXchange Aggregator (for Provider Choice systems) and find the visits that were logged for those claim lines.
-Next, check the following points of data to see which is the cause of the missing visit(s)
+If, as a billing provider, your claim requires an EVV visit but doesn't have an EVV record to match against, this means that you have not entered or have incorrectly entered one or more of the required points of data being captured in the EVV system.
+To resolve this, you will need to log into the HHAeXchange provider agency's portal (for State Solution users) or the HHAeXchange Aggregator (for Provider Choice systems) and find the visit(s) that was logged for the claim line(s).
+Next, check the following points of data to see which may be the cause of the missing visit(s):

-• Client Medicaid ID - does the Client Medicaid ID on the claim match the Client Medicaid ID on the visit?
+- Client Medicaid ID - does the Client Medicaid ID on the claim match the Client Medicaid ID on the visit?
 If the Client Medicaid ID on the visit is mistyped, the visit will not match to the claim.

 C. Compliance Timeline